DataDog/integrations-core/haproxy/README.md

 #### Using the stats endpoint

-**Note**: This configuration strategy is provided as a reference for legacy users.
-If you are setting up the integration for the first time, consider using the Prometheus-based strategy described in the previous section.
+<div class="alert alert-danger">This configuration strategy is provided as a reference for legacy users.
+If you are setting up the integration for the first time, consider using the Prometheus-based strategy described in the previous section.</div>

 The Agent collects metrics using a stats endpoint: